qwertie/ecsharp/lllpg/lllpg-part-4.md

 ## Reference: APIs you must write in classes derived from BaseLexer and BaseParser

-This is a summary of information presented in §"Boilerplate" in Part 3.
+This is a summary of information presented in Â§"Boilerplate" in Part 3.

 When writing a lexer, `BaseLexer` (whether in Loyc.Syntax.dll or the standalone example) implements almost all of the APIs required by LLLPG.
 There's just one that you must write yourself: